tylerjwoods/nfl_game_predictor/README.md

 ### Logistic Regression

 This is a classification problem, with my target being if the home team won (1) or lost (0).
-First, I looked at a logistic regression model but most p-values for the various features were all above 0.05 (most well above that threshold) So I limited the only the statistically signficant features (only five were found to be signficant).
-The ROC curve is shown below:
+First, I looked at a logistic regression model but most p-values for the various features were all above 0.05 (most well above that threshold) so I limited the only the statistically signficant features (only five were found to be signficant).
+The ROC curve is shown below.
+The accuracy for this model was approximately 65%.

 ![logistic-reg-roc](images/logistic_regression_roc_curve.png)